 During mating season, drakes are more aggressive.
-Their hormones drive them insane.
+Their hormones drive them crazy.
 They become so territorial that they may fight and even kill other males who are mating with their females.

 Preening After Swimming

 Ducks preen after swimming by rubbing their heads all over their bodies and especially under their wings and tail feathers.

 If you watch closely, you will see that they seem to rub under their tail more than anywhere else.
 This is because they have a preening gland under their tails that secretes natural oil which they are spreading over their bodies while preening.